| |

 - Office

-of Foreign Assets Control list
+of Foreign Assets Control list of "specially designated nationals"

-terorists or those who aid them, at least in the eyes of the
+least in the eyes of the government.

 - Connecticut Department of Revenue Services

-- forms and tax information may be downloaded; Connecticut tax
+- forms and tax information may be downloaded; Connecticut

-regulations are also now online
+regulations and other official publications are also now

 - FORMS: